Trams in Johannesburg: History

 However, the tramway network lasted for several more decades, until its closure on 18 March 1961.
 The last scheduled trams ran on the Kensington, Bez Valley and Malvern routes on the day before, and on the day of closure special commemorative trips were run.
 The trams on those routes were replaced by buses.

+At least one rail car, car #60, has been conserved and is now exhibited at the Tramway Village in Crich (UK).